tsa18/ConciseHint/README.md

 ## Note
-This pape only includes the codes of the training-free ConciseHint.
+This page only includes the codes of the training-free ConciseHint.
 Please move to ConciseHint-T directory for the ConciseHint-T codes.

 ## Acknowledgement
 The code framework is modified from the open-source github repository of Dynasor.